Gibberlings3/transitions/transitions/readme.transitions.english.txt

 Requires Main Component and BG1EE or EET
 Remove Winski and Voleta from the thieves' maze and have Denkod inform the group of their whereabouts
 If someone in the group wears Sarevok's armor or helm, Denkod will provide some comedic relief
-NOTE: If you installed the 3rd component, Winski will disappear from the thieves' maze even if you don't install this component
+NOTE: If you installed the clean-up quests component, Winski will disappear from the thieves' maze even if you don't install this component
 This will overwrite EBG1 changes to Denkod if they are installed

 ------------------------------------------------------------------------